Azure/open-service-broker-azure/docs/stability.md

 # Service Stability and OSBA Version

-We tie service stability changes to OSBA version changes according to the following rules:
+We correlate service stability changes to OSBA version changes according to the following rules:

 * If a service stability goes from `experimental` to `preview`, a semver MINOR